chenen3/yeager/README.md

 The configuration file usually placed in path `/usr/local/etc/yeager/config.json.`

-There is a simple command generating UUID: `uuidgen`
+There is a simple command to generate UUID: `uuidgen`